lvgl/lvgl/docs/details/widgets/slider.rst

 - :cpp:enumerator:`LV_SLIDER_MODE_NORMAL` A normal slider as described above
 - :cpp:enumerator:`LV_SLIDER_SYMMETRICAL` Draw the indicator form the zero value to current value.
 Requires negative minimum range and positive maximum range.
-- :cpp:enumerator:`LV_SLIDER_RANGE` Allows setting the start value too by :cpp:expr:`lv_bar_set_start_value(bar, new_value, LV_ANIM_ON/OFF)`.
+- :cpp:enumerator:`LV_SLIDER_RANGE` Allows setting the start value as well by :cpp:expr:`lv_bar_set_start_value(bar, new_value, LV_ANIM_ON/OFF)`.
 The start
   value has to be always smaller than the end value.